Boeing delivers its first 787 Dreamliner in more than a year

 The safety agency will inspect each individual aircraft before an airworthiness certificate is issued and cleared for delivery.

+Boeing announced in October 2020, shortly after the first manufacturing flaws were found, that it would end production of the 787 on the original assembly line in Everett and consolidate that work in South Carolina.

+Yet even though no new 787s have been built in Everett since March last year, the big 787 production bay there remains full of airplanes as mechanics perform the required rework on airplanes built earlier.

 The 787 problems have come at enormous cost to Boeing.
-For months, with deliveries impossible, Boeing has reduced production to a very low level.
+For months, with deliveries impossible, Boeing has reduced production to a very low level of about one jet per month.

+Cash payments from airlines stopped as they awaited long-delayed delivery of their airplanes.
+Although most airlines have hung onto their orders, some orders were cancelled.

-Late last year, the company announced a $3.5 billion accounting write-off and estimated that a further $2 billion in abnormal production costs would be accrued as the rework is performed and production slowly resumes.
+Late last year, Boeing took a $3.5 billion accounting write-off for the 787 losses and estimated that a further $2 billion in abnormal production costs would be accrued as the rework is performed and production slowly resumes.

+The losses might have been even greater if not for the suppressed demand for long-haul airplanes during the global COVID pandemic.

+Though the flow of delivered 787s will be slow for some time, the unblocking of the manufacturing pipeline at least offers Boeing employees hope that production can begin to return to a significant level.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.